brettwooldridge/HikariCP/documents/Welcome-To-The-Jungle.md

 The questions ultimately were these:

 > * If the pool is sitting idle with 5 connections, and is suddenly hit with 50 requests, what should happen?
-> * Given that a each new connection is going to take 150ms to establish, and given that each request can ultimately be satisfied in ~2ms, shouldn't even a single one of the idle connections be able to handle all the of the requests in ~100ms anyway?
+> * Given that each new connection is going to take 150ms to establish, and given that each request can ultimately be satisfied in ~2ms, shouldn't even a single one of the idle connections be able to handle all the of the requests in ~100ms anyway?
 > * So, why is the pool size growing [so much]?

 We thought these were interesting questions, and HikariCP was indeed creating more connections than we expected...